chef/chef-licensing/components/ruby/README.md

 where:
 - values possible of options_hash are `license_keys` and `restful_client`.
 Default value of restful_client is `ChefLicensing::RestfulClient::V1`.
-- ENV["CHEF_ENTITLEMENT_ID"] needs to be set to fetch value from `ChefLicensing::Config.chef_entitlement_id` or needs to be passed through argument using `--chef-entitlement-id` in CLI.
+- The value for chef entitlement id needs to be set in either of the following ways:
+  - Set the value in the environment variable `ENV["CHEF_ENTITLEMENT_ID"]`
+  - Pass the value through the cli argument `--chef-entitlement-id`
+  - Set the value in the library where chef-licensing is consumed using the following block
+    ```
+    require "chef_licensing"

+    ChefLicensing.configure do |config|
+      config.chef_entitlement_id = "chef123"
+    end
+    ```
+    The value is fetched using `ChefLicensing::Config.chef_entitlement_id`

 ### Response